DocSpring/rails_docker_example/README.md

 echo "body { color: blue; }" >> react-webpack-rails-tutorial/app/assets/stylesheets/test-asset.css
 ```

-Then run `./scripts/build_app`.
+Run `./scripts/build_app`.

 You'll see that the webpack steps are fully cached, but the `assets:precompile` task is run.

 Now change a webpack asset in `client`: